FeatureBaseDB/featurebase/docs/api-reference.md

 * `type` (string): Field type, currently only "int" is supported.
 * `min` (int): Minimum of the value range stored in this field.
 * `max` (int): Maximum of the value range stored in this field.

+Integer fields are stored as n-bit range-encoded values.
+Pilosa can use up to a 64 bit integer with 1 bit reserved for the non-null bitmap leaving up to a 63 bit signed integer represented between `min` and `max`.

 Request:
 ```